-In the decade since the release of the Greater Golden Horseshoe Areas Conservation Authorities Erosion and Sediment Control Guideline for Urban Construction, the practice of ESC has evolved in many ways, from legislative changes, to the expansion of training programs and the emergence of new products and best practices.
+In the decade since the release of the Greater Golden Horseshoe Areas Conservation Authorities Erosion and Sediment Control Guideline for Urban Construction, the practice of erosion and sediment control (ESC) has evolved in many ways — from legislative changes to the expansion of training programs and the emergence of new products and best practices.

-- Gain knowledge of the key updates to the way ESC is practiced that are reflected in the new ESC Guide.
+- Gain knowledge of the key updates to the way ESC is practiced, as reflected in the new ESC Guide

 ABOUT THE PRESENTER

-Lisa Rocha received her undergraduate degree in Environmental Analysis and Monitoring from the University of Toronto.
+Lisa Rocha received her undergraduate degree in environmental analysis and monitoring from University of Toronto.
 She has been a part of the Toronto and Region Conservation Authority‘s (TRCA) Sustainable Technologies Evaluation Program since 2005.

 Most recently Lisa has worked on developing an updated erosion and sediment control guide for the Greater Golden Horseshoe Area Conservation Authorities.